Locally unidentifiable subset of quantum states and its resourcefulness in secret password distribution

-In this section, we analyze the status of LSI in multiparty scenario.
-We provide an example of a class of tripartite orthogonal set that exhibits a stronger form of local unidentifiability over its bipartite version.
-Moreover, our example also serves as an stronger version of the existing notion of local bipartite unmarkability.
+{Now, as a corollary of the above theorem, we present the following result, which is in spirit of the theorem stating that any complete basis set of MESs is locally indistinguishable \cite{Hayashi}.} \begin{corollary} {Any two distinct states selected from a complete basis set of MESs of arbitrary dimensions cannot be locally identified.} \end{corollary} \begin{proof} {Consider a complete basis set of $d^2$ mutually orthogonal MESs in $\mathbb{C}^{d}\otimes\mathbb{C}^{d}$.
+From this set, any two states can be chosen in ${d^2 \choose 2}=\frac{d^2(d^2-1)}{2}$ ways.
+This quantity is always greater than $d^2$ for any $d \in \mathbb{Z}^+\backslash\{1\}$.
+Therefore, the subset of two states is always locally unidentifiable.} \end{proof}

+{ Now, we extend our analysis to the multipartite framework.
+Similar extensions exist for other known forms of nonlocality, such as local indistinguishability and local irreducibility \cite{halder,rout2019genuinely,rout2021multiparty}.}

-We term this multipartite notion of unidentifiability as \textit{genuine} because we show that even when \textit{all but one} agents come together in a same laboratory to perfectly accomplish the LSI task, they fail.
-Of course, in this case, the collaborating agents are allowed to perform the strongest possible operation jointly on their composite subsystems.
-Nevertheless, this freedom does not empower the agents enough to perfectly achieve their goal.
-Consider a set $\mathcal{S}:=\{\ket{G_{\alpha}}\}_{\alpha=1}^8$ of eight $3$-qubit GHZ states, where
+\textit{Genuine Unindetifiability.}- {We begin by presenting an example of set of tripartite orthogonal states demonstrating local unidentifiability in every bipartition.
+We show that even when \textit{all but one} agent collaborates in a single laboratory, with the freedom to perform the strongest possible joint operations on their composite subsystems, they still fail to achieve perfect LSI.
+We term this multipartite notion of unidentifiablity as \textit{genuine}.
+Furthermore, our examples also represent genuine multipartite instances of the existing concept of local unmarkability \cite{sen}.} {Consider a set of eight $3$-qubit GHZ states, $\mathcal{S}:=\{\frac{1}{\sqrt{2}}(\ket{000}\pm\ket{111}),\frac{1}{\sqrt{2}}(\ket{001}\pm\ket{110}),\frac{1}{\sqrt{2}}(\ket{010}\pm\ket{101}),\frac{1}{\sqrt{2}}(\ket{100}\pm\ket{011})\}$.}